Arlington Heights Criminal Law Information Center

 Award-Winning Arlington Heights Criminal Lawyer

-James Dimeas is a nationally-recognized, award-winning, Arlington Heights criminal defense attorney with over-26 handling criminal cases.
+James Dimeas is a nationally-recognized, award-winning, Arlington Heights criminal defense attorney with over-27 years handling criminal cases throughout Arlington Heights, Chicago, Cook County, DuPage County, Kane County, and Lake County.
 Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
 The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
 Recently, James Dimeas was named a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019" by the American Society of Legal Advocates.
 James Dimeas, was named a "Top 100 Criminal Defense Trial Lawyer" by the National Trial Lawyers and a "Best Criminal Defense Lawyer in Chicago" by Expertise and a "Best DUI Attorney."
 Arlington Heights criminal defense lawyer, James Dimeas, is rated "Superb" by AVVO, the highest rating possible for any criminal defense attorney in the United States.
 The National Institute of Criminal Law Attorneys have recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
 James Dimeas has co-written a book that instructs criminal defense attorneys how to properly and effectively represent people charged with the crime of Identity Theft.

 You can contact Arlington Heights criminal defense attorney, James Dimeas, anytime for a free and confidential consultation.
 James Dimeas is always available by phone to serve the Arlington Heights community.
 You can always talk to James Dimeas personally by calling him at 847-807-7405.